Skip to main content

 Recommended Reading

-This list continues to expand:
+This list will continue to expand...

-Follow his blog at Kogen Budo for more of his and others' writing on classical martial traditions in practice.
+Of course the works of Ellis Amdur, who heads a line of Araki-ryu.
+Check out Kogen Budo for more of his and others' writing on classical martial traditions in practice.

 Scholarly Research

-Accessible versions of some doctoral theses are out there and in some cases more focussed on martial culture, even specific schools, than in general historical work.
+Accessible versions of some doctoral theses are out there and in some cases more focussed on overall martial culture, even specific schools, than in general historical work.

 1. RP Dore's Education in Tokugawa Japan